Invest in your child’s future with a 529 plan.

 The management of the account will be handled by the investment company managing your plan.
 If you set up automatic contributions, you may not even notice the money you’re putting toward it.4.
 You can pick a plan from a different state than you reside in.

 Your state’s program might not offer the best benefits for your child.
-Make sure to research your options.
-Over 30 states offer a state income tax deduction or state income tax credit for 529 plan contributions.
+Make sure to research your options link opens in a new window.
+Over 30 states offer a state income tax deduction or state income tax credit for 529 plan contributions link opens in a new window.
 However, in most states you must contribute to an in-state 529 plan to be eligible for a tax break on your state income tax return.
 In these states, taxpayers who deduct contributions to an out-of-state’s 529 plan will be subject to taxes and possible civil penalties.5.
 You have flexibility - because life isn’t always a straight line.

 To view or print a PDF file, Adobe® Reader® 9.5 or above is recommended.
 Download the latest version.